-Our family retreats are offered at no cost to participants.
-Travel to and from the retreat is the participant’s responsibility.
-This is possible thanks to the generosity of individual, business, and Little Pink Houses of Hope supporters.
-You can support Little Pink Houses of Hope Retreats by:
+Our retreats are offered at no cost to participants.
+Travel to, from and during the retreat is the participant’s responsibility.
+Our retreats are possible thanks to the generosity of many individual, business, and community Little Pink Houses of Hope supporters.

 What if I am single, can I still apply?

 Are we required to participate in all the activities and meals LPHOH provides?